ph2196353-tech/INDUCTION-PROGRAM-GNDEC-2025/induction_report.md

 The auditorium sessions on Day 1 provided students with valuable knowledge, motivation, and resources to enhance both their academic and personal growth.

+GND Engineering College (GNDEC) – CSE & IT Department Induction Program – Day 2 Report
+Venue: Auditorium
+Date: 07/08/2025

+1. Introduction:
+Day 2 of the induction program for first-year CSE and IT students focused on academic orientation and understanding examination conduct, student welfare, and departmental guidance.
+The sessions provided insights into college policies and expectations from students.

+2. Schedule & Activities:

+Time	Activity	Speaker	Venue
+9:30 AM – 10:30 AM	Lecture	Dr. Amit (Incharge-DMC)	Auditorium 10:30 AM – 11:30 AM	Lecture	Dr. Parminder Singh (Dean-Student Welfare)	Auditorium 11:30 AM – 12:30 PM	Lecture on "Conduct of Examination"	Dr. Randhir Singh	Auditorium

+3. Key Highlights:

+Dr. Amit: Guided students about departmental procedures, academic discipline, and resources available in DMC.

+Dr. Parminder Singh: Focused on student welfare, support systems, and maintaining a balanced college life.

+Dr. Randhir Singh: Explained rules, regulations, and protocols for examinations to ensure transparency and fairness.

+4. Conclusion:
+Day 2 successfully oriented students about academic procedures, student welfare initiatives, and examination conduct.
+Students actively participated in the sessions and gained a clear understanding of departmental and college expectations.

+5. Recommendations:

+Maintain regular communication channels between students and faculty for academic guidance.

+Conduct follow-up sessions or workshops for examination preparation and academic ethics.

+Designation: Student / Coordinator
+Date: 07/08/2025